Bahrain country profile - Overview

 Crown Prince Salman al-Khalifa, on the other hand, is seen as a moderate, and the opposition is keen that he should be involved in any dialogue.
 The Crown Prince appeared to have been sidelined after the 2011 security crackdown, but in March 2013 he was appointed deputy prime minister by King Hamad, giving rise to speculation that the king might be prepared to meet some of the opposition's demands.

-However, the national dialogue launched in February 2013 ended in stalemate, and were suspended in January 2014.
+However, the national dialogue launched in February 2013 ended in stalemate, and was suspended in January 2014.